zhopson/watcher_java/README.md

 # watcher_java
-Utility that get info from different DB and other usefull functionality
+Utility that gets info from different DB and provides other usefull functionality